amosco-catering/caterer-and-co-website/README.md

 5. Clicked **Deploy Web Service**

 ### Keeping the Site Awake
 Render's free tier spins down after 15 minutes of inactivity. **UptimeRobot** is set up to ping the site every 5 minutes to prevent this.
-To access the monitoring, sign in at [uptimerobot.com](https://uptimerobot.com) using ADMIN_EMAIL.
+To access the monitoring, sign in at [uptimerobot.com](https://uptimerobot.com) using `ADMIN_EMAIL`.

 ---